How Your Summer Plans Could Impact Next Year’s Tax Return

 3. You’re earning income from a side gig.

-Summer side hustles can be a great source of extra income, but don’t forget to consider the tax implications.
+Summer side hustles can be a great source of extra income, but don’t forget to consider the tax implications of joining the gig economy.

-If you are self-employed and earning taxable income that is not subject to withholding, you must remember to pay estimated taxes to the IRS.
-And if you sell goods or services via payment apps like eBay or Venmo, make sure you understand the new reporting regulations that went into effect at the beginning of 2022.
+If you are self-employed, such as an independent contractor or freelancer, and earn taxable income that is not subject to withholding, you must remember to pay estimated taxes to the IRS.
+If you sell goods or services via online marketplaces or payment apps, make sure you understand the new Form 1099-K reporting requirements that began in 2024 and have changed again for tax year 2025.

 4. You’re working a part-time job.